razorcd/razorcd.github.io/_posts/2022-01-15-target_encoding_in_machine_learning.md

 <br/>

+**Example 1:**

-1. First let's train a ML model using these `restaurantId` and `menu_items` fields.
+First let's train a ML model using these `restaurantId` and `menu_items` fields.
 For `restaurantId` we will use the hot encoding strategy to have an accurate model to compare the other solutions to.

 Training data: